cwayfinder/excel-formula-parser/README.md

 There are 4 types of entity
 - function - IF, NOT, EQ, etc.
 - variable
-- value - true, false, 5, 'John Brown', [1,2,3] - basically anything that is not formula, variable or path
+- value - true, false, 5, 'John Brown', [1,2,3] - basically anything that is not function or variable

 # Parse formula and get AST